internetarchive/fatcat/notes/bulk_edits/2019-10-08_file_cleanups.md

 boostrapping; there are about 300k such file enties to fix.

-Will also update archive.org link reltype to 'archive' (instead of 'repository'), which is the new prefered style.
+Will also update archive.org link reltype to 'archive' (instead of 'repository'), which is the new preferred style.

 Generated the set of files to update like: